CaffeineFueledProgrammers/Amplify/backend/README.md

 # Amplify

-This is the backend code for Amplify.
+This directory contains the backend of Amplify.